I have no problem with dating apps, if people are intelligent about the way in which they use them.

 I witnessed a young lady taking a wide variety of selfies at a tourist spot in Greece.
 From the way she was posing, it was clear that these photos were for a dating app.
 She was being smart because the gorgeous background was definitely more stimulating than a blank wall.
 So, when taking a picture for a dating app, think before you snap.

-Life isn’t a Twitter feed.
+Remember that life isn’t a Twitter feed.
 No one person is going to be able to offer you a constant flow of witty conversation day in and day out.
 Many subtle qualities go into what makes someone a good partner, and these qualities take time to be appreciated.
 So, while I’m not saying not to use apps to find dates, I am saying not to let the app mentally ruin your chances of turning a date into a partner.
 No matter how fast your fingers can swipe, when the time comes to actually be standing side by side, slow down.